Page Contents

-The Marmotte is so famous because of its brutal but spectacular Alpine course, which takes in four of the Alps’ most iconic climbs.
+The Marmotte is so famous because of its brutal but attractive Alpine course, which takes in four of the Alps’ most iconic climbs.

 The Marmotte route is 177 kilometres long and includes 5,000 metres of climbing, including Col du Glandon, Col du Télégraphe, Col du Galibier and Alpe d’Huez.
 The event starts in Bourg d’Oisans and finishes at the top of cycling’s most famous mountain, Alpe d’Huez.